tchitete1/Scheme/README.md

 # Scheme

-Scheme is a Python-based interpretor for a subset of the Scheme language.
+Scheme is a Python-based interpreter for a subset of the Scheme language.
 The subset of the language used in this project is described in the [Functional Programming](http://composingprograms.com/pages/32-functional-programming.html) section of Composing Programs.